huggingface/blog/annotated-diffusion.md

 ## In more mathematical form

-Let's write this down more formally (as ultimately we need a tractable loss function which our neural network needs to optimize).
+Let's write this down more formally, as ultimately we need a tractable loss function which our neural network needs to optimize.

 Let $q(\mathbf{x}_0)$ be the real data distribution, say of "real images".
 We can sample from this distribution to get an image, $\mathbf{x}_0 \sim q(\mathbf{x}_0)$.
 We define the forward diffusion process $q(\mathbf{x}_t | \mathbf{x}_{t-1})$ which adds Gaussian noise at each time step $t$, according to a known variance schedule $0 < \beta_1, \beta_2, ..., \beta_T < 1$ as
 $$